hurst0415/Water-quality-analysis-for-the-Thames-River/README.md

 In this project, we compare numerous effective existing forecast models with the recently developed transformer, namely Informer, which is the state-of-the-art machine learning techniques.
 This marks the first application of this model to sequential dissolved oxygen forecasting.

 ## How to use
-1. Download real-time water quality measurements from Meteor Data Cloud at "https://telemetry-data.com/viewer2", by environmnental agency, where you can choose the river and, time sapn and water quality indicators.
-This project focused on analysing data from the Thames River between 01/12/2017-01/12/2022, but the methodology can be applied similarly to other rivers.
+1. Download real-time water quality measurements from the Meteor Data Cloud at "https://telemetry-data.com/viewer2," provided by the environmental agency.
+Choose the river, time span, and water quality indicators as needed.
+This project specifically focuses on data from the Thames River between December 1, 2017, and December 1, 2022, but the methodology can be extended to other rivers.

-2. Process the data. the data has to undergo robust filtering to remove faulty measurements.
-Import the data to dataframe.ipynb and save the cleansed data.
+2. Process the data: Import the raw data into a Jupyter Notebook file named *dataframe.ipynb*.
+Apply robust filtering techniques to remove any faulty or inaccurate measurements.
+Save the cleaned data for further analysis.

-3. Select the dataset from one particluar site, and import to the time_series_forecasting.ipynb.
-After running 10 times, calculate the average of the mean absolute error for the performance.
+3. Choose a specific dataset from one site and import it into another Jupyter Notebook file named time_series_forecasting.ipynb.
+Execute the notebook ten times and calculate the average of the mean absolute error (MAE) to evaluate model performance.

-4. Finnaly,import the data to Informer.ipyynb
+4. Finnaly,import the data to *Informer2020* folder, and run the *informer.ipynb*, where you can set the input, label and prediction lengths.
+The performance evaluation will be saved in the *metrics.npy* in the *results* folder.

+5. Compare the MAE from all models and deduce the model with the best predictive capability.